 Some harassers may try to defend themselves against your claim by attacking your job performance.
 As an active form of defense for any issues that may arise, you should gather copies of your personnel file, performance reviews and/or other letters documenting the quality of your work in order to keep evidence of your job performance.
 If your company policy does not allow you to make copies of your personnel file, you should take notes of its contents.

-As soon as you feel that you are being harassed, report it to your immediate supervisor.
-This is important because your employer is required to know about the conduct in order to be legally responsible for addressing a coworker, client or customer’s behavior.
-It is best to inform your supervisor by writing a formal letter detailing the events that took place, and ask for a meeting to discuss it in person.
+If you are being harassed by someone other than your supervisor, report it to your immediate supervisor.
+This is important because if your employer is not informed of this behavior, they may escape legally responsiblility for it.
+It is best to inform your supervisor in writing by including the details of the events that took place, and ask for a meeting to discuss it in person.
 However, if you only report it verbally, this should still trigger your employer’s duty to investigate.
-After you report the harassment to your supervisor, you may also to Human Resources, if your employer has one.
+After you report the harassment to your supervisor, you may also report it to Human Resources, if your employer has one.

-It is important that you report the incident right away, otherwise the behavior may continue.
-If there were witnesses, you will want to secure their testimony in writing.
+If there are witnesses to the sexual harassment, you may want them to sign a written statement about what they saw.
 Additionally, it can strengthen your case if you have spoken with other victims, if any, of the person’s harassment.
-Perhaps they have filed claims against him/her in the past.
+Perhaps they have filed claims against them in the past.

-If your supervisor and HR fail to respond to your complaint, you should report your claim to senior management.
-When doing so, best practice is to present your complaint in formal writing and include any evidence and documentation concerning the incident(s).
+If your supervisor and HR fail to respond to your complaint, or if your supervisor is the harasser, you should report your claim to senior management.
+When doing so, best practice is to present your complaint in writing and include any evidence and documentation concerning the incident(s).

-How Employers Should Handle a Sexual Harassment Claim
+How Your Employer Should Handle Respond to Your Sexual Harassment Claim

 Your employer is obligated to address harassment claims professionally and effectively.
 The following are the steps you should expect your employer to take when handling your sexual harassment claim: